openshift/enhancements/README.md

 for recognizing when consensus has been reached so that a proposal is ready to be approved, or formally rejected.
 In cases where consensus is not emerging on its own, the approver may also step in as a mediator.
-The approver might not be a subject-matter expert for the subject of the design, although it can help if they are.
+The approver do not need to be a subject-matter expert for the subject of the design, although it can help if they are.

 Choosing the appropriate approver depends on the scope of an enhancement.
 If it is limited in scope to a given team or component,